Former Australian PM hails George Pell as a 'saint' as funeral of controversial cardinal sparks protests - Local News 8

 Outside, police separated supporters of Pell from people protesting against the memorial for the Cardinal, who was convicted of child sex abuse before the ruling was overturned in 2020.

-Hundreds of protesters gathered outside the cathedral after Australian police dropped a court bid to block the demonstration, Reuters news agency reported.
-Speeches against Cardinal Pell and the Catholic Church were given in a nearby park, with some holding banners and chanting “George Pell go to Hell,” according to Reuters.
+Hundreds of protesters gathered outside the cathedral after Australian police dropped a court bid to block the demonstration.
+Speeches against Pell and the Catholic Church were given in a nearby park, with some people holding banners and chanting “George Pell go to Hell.”

 Three people, two men and one woman, were detained outside St. Mary’s Cathedral, New South Wales police said in a statement.
 Police said no charges were brought against them.